 To make up for the lack of explanatory power of discrete theories of emotion, dimensional theories have been proposed in an effort to identify common aspects shared by different emotions.
 The proposed commonalities are in terms of affective state or internal feelings associated with the emotional experience (Borod, 1993; Mauss & Robinson, 2009; Schlosberg, 1954; Zei Pollermann, 2002).
 The commonly assumed dimensions are all reflective of conscious human intuitions.
 The valence dimension refers to whether the emotion feels pleasant or unpleasant, agreeable or disagreeable.
-The activation or arousal dimension describes the level of activation of the emotional experience, or whether it is active or passive.
-And the power dimension describes power, control or attention/rejection of the emotional experience.
-The approach-withdrawal or approach-avoidance dimension, featured occasionally in some theoretical discussions (Borod, 1993; Zei Pollermann, 2002), is again about passive reactions driven by internal feelings.
+The activation or arousal dimension describes the level of activation of the emotional experience or whether it is active or passive.
+And the power dimension describes power, control, or attention/rejection of the emotional experience.
+The approachwithdrawal or approach-avoidance dimension, featured occasionally in some theoretical discussions (Borod, 1993; Zei Pollermann, 2002), is again about passive reactions driven by internal feelings.
 According to these theories, therefore, it is the dimensions that describe the internal feelings that define the different kinds of emotions.
 In this way, there is no explanation for the function of emotions and why and how emotions are overtly expressed.
-In particular, if we were to assume the that the dimensions were a kind of reward mechanism, it would be hard to explain why there is only one clearly positive emotion among the big fivehappiness, but four negative ones-anger, sadness, fear, and disgust.
+In particular, if it is assumed that the dimensions were a kind of reward mechanism, it would be hard to explain why there is only one clearly positive emotion among the Big 5-happiness, but four negative ones-anger, sadness, fear, and disgust.

-As for predicting auditory expression of emotions, the activation dimension can lead to some obvious predictions.
-For example, at least for some emotions, the more a person is activated, the greater the intensity, loudness, pitch range, etc., may be (Mauss & Robinson, 2009; Goudbeek & Scherer, 2010).
-From the valence or approach/withdrawal dimension, however, no clear predictions can be derived, because there is no theoretical basis for establishing distinct links between these dimensions and specific acoustic properties of speech.
+As for predicting the auditory expression of emotions, the activation dimension can lead to some obvious predictions.
+For example, at least for some emotions, the more a person is activated, the greater the intensity, loudness, pitch range, and others may be (Goudbeek & Scherer, 2010; Mauss